cyberark/conjur/design/oss_suite_release.md

 #### Enterprise Products Built on the Core
-- How will Conjur Enterprise (built on the open Conjur core) run tests against the non-server components of the Conjur Open Source suite to ensure the enterprise product remains compatible with the Conjur Open Source components that are certified for DAP?
+- How will Conjur Enterprise (built on the open Conjur core) run tests against the non-server components of the Conjur Open Source suite to ensure the enterprise product remains compatible with the Conjur Open Source components that are certified for Conjur Enterprise?
   - We propose this is out of scope for this effort, and should be decided in a follow-on effort by the Conjur Enterprise team (similarly to how the documentation changes will work above).